mies/wercker-devbox/README.md

 The wercker devbox defaults to the default editor of ubuntu (currently nano) This can be changed to vim or nano by setting the WERCKER_DEVBOX_EDITOR environment variable.

     WERCKER_DEVBOX_EDITOR=vim

+### Disable npm's 'bin_links' ###

+Npm creates symbolic links for certain modules.
+This can be a problem if the host doesn't support symbolic links (like Windows).
+To disable this behavior in the wercker scripts set the environment variable `WERCKER_DEVBOX_NOBINLINKS` to `true`.

+    WERCKER_DEVBOX_NOBINLINKS=true